JevgeniD/pipedrive/README.md

 - Log in with correct email and password

 Preconditions:
-- Make sure that Google Chrome browser exists on PC
+- Make sure that Google Chrome browser is installed on PC

 How to run tests:
 - Open Terminal